awsautomation/dev-picluster/README.md

 /root/docker/nginx/Dockerfile
 ```

-When it is time to build the containers, PiCluster will use the "docker" variable from config.json + the container name to locate and build the images.
+When it is time to build the containers, PiCluster will use the "docker" variable from config.json plus the container name to locate and build the images.

 ##### 2. Running the Application